THE SYDNEY JURIS DOCTOR (JD) - FAQS AND FURTHER INFORMATION

 Can I get credit for completed masters law units of study?

 You may be awarded credit for up to 2 advanced masters level units of study that have been undertaken at Sydney Law School or at another law school as long as they have not been counted towards an already completed degree and are taught by a law school, in a law degree.
-Credit will be determined on a case by case basis at enrolment.
+Credit will be determined on a case by case basis.

 Can I transfer from an LLB into a JD?